saarw/flushout/README.md

 ## Remote master

 The server initialize a Master model with the latest snapshot and an optional history provider.
-When a command batch from a client proxies is applied, the master returns optional synchronization information to let the proxy update its state to that of the master if other client proxies had modified the model since the last flush.
-If the master has a history provider, such synchronization responses can consist of command batches, otherwise they consist of the latest model snapshot.
+When the server applies a command batch from a client proxy on the master, the master returns optional synchronization information that lets the proxy update its state to that of the master with updates from other clients.

+If the master has a history provider, synchronization responses can consist of incremental command batches, otherwise the update is always the latest full snapshot.

 ### Commands